 Thruxton Suite Capacity 50 Guests - £200 per day + VAT

-Located in the centre of the circuit, close to the Goodwood Restaurant.
+Located in the centre of the circuit.
 The Thruxton Suite is ideal for board meetings or private dining etc. and has its own private bar.

 Media Centre Capacity 40 Guests - £150 per day + VAT